 Reds for more advanced riders.

-It’s based on the US grading system and has the same goal as rating features by colour: to let you know how difficult something is.
+This is based on the US grading system and has the same goal: to let you know how difficult something is.
 There’s nothing wrong with stopping to read the sign!

 If you take one thing away from this post, let it be that communication is key: